aws/copilot-cli/site/content/docs/commands/env-init.en.md

       --import-private-subnets strings   Optional.
 Use existing private subnet IDs.
       --import-public-subnets strings    Optional.
 Use existing public subnet IDs.
       --import-vpc-id string             Optional.
 Use an existing VPC ID.
+      --internal-alb-subnets strings     Optional.
+Specify subnet IDs for an internal load balancer.
+                                         By default, the load balancer will be placed in your private subnets.
+                                         Cannot be specified with --default-config or any of the --override flags.

 Configure Default Resources Flags
       --override-az-names strings        Optional.
 Availability Zone names.